appletreefountain/iq-game/README.md

 https://www.wikiwand.com/en/Mnemonic_major_system

 While our IQs have been shown to strongly correlate with many positive life outcomes one should remember that any such general distributions also contain outliers.
-Neither do individual IQ scores towards the lower end of the distribution curve fate you towards failure in life nor do high IQ scores guarantee you success.
-Pursue whatever your goals might be and enjoy this game.
+Neither do individual IQ scores towards the lower end of the distribution curve fate you to failure in life nor do high IQ scores guarantee you success.
+Pursue whatever your goals in life might be and enjoy this game.